 "Everything I wish is to come back to Africa"

 Ernest Hemingway wrote in his memoirs, because he too, had been fascinated by the wonderful people, the fantastically beautiful and varied landscapes and the indescribably diverse wildlife of the second largest continent on earth released.
-Probably no other region of the world impresses and fascinates its visitors to such an extent as Africa regularly succeeds in and in fact most African travelers return again and again.
+Probably no other region of the world impresses and fascinates its visitors to such an extent as Africa regularly succeeds in and in fact most to Africa travelling people return again and again.

 Fantastically beautiful continent - very poor population